ggasoftware/indigo/doc/source/indigo/concepts/mass.rst

 There are three different methods to compute molecule mass in Indigo:

- * ``molecularWeight`` -- returns the molecular weight or the molecular mass, i.e. the average mass of all the isotopic compositions for a given structure.
+ * ``molecularWeight`` -- returns the molecular weight (molecular mass), i.e. the average mass of all the isotopic compositions for a given structure.
  * ``mostAbundantMass`` --  returns the "most abundant isotopes mass", i.e. the mass of a most common isotopic composition.
  * ``monoisotopicMass`` --  returns the monoisotopic mass, i.e. the mass of structure where the most abundant isotope is used for all atoms.